WinVector/sigr/extras/utility_modeling/Utility_Sampling_Distribution.md

-One interesting uncertainty bound is the range between the 2.5th percentile (`q_.0.025`) and the 97.5th percentile (`q_0.975`), which holds 95% of the observations around the median.
-With some abuse of terminology, you can consider this analogous to a “95% confidence interval” around your estimated utility.
+One interesting uncertainty bound is the range between the 2.5th percentile (`q_.0.025`) and the 97.5th percentile (`q_0.975`), which holds 95% of the observations.
+With some abuse of terminology, you can consider this analogous to a “95% confidence interval” for your estimated utility.

 Right now, the function is hard coded to return estimates at all the same thresholds used in the original utility curve.
 You can use this